Jenna Morasca

-Jenna Morasca (born February 15, 1981) is an American actress, former swimsuit model, professional wrestler and American reality TV contestant who was the million-dollar grand prize winner of Survivor: The Amazon in 2003.
-In 2009, she worked for Total Nonstop Action Wrestling.
+Jenna Morasca (born February 15, 1981) is an American emergency veterinary nurse supervisor and former actress, swimsuit model, professional wrestler, and reality television personality.
+She is best known for winning the sixth season of the reality competition series Survivor, Survivor: The Amazon, in 2003.
+She also appeared on Survivor: All-Stars in 2004, in which she placed 16th, and on the 19th season of The Amazing Race in 2011 along with her then-boyfriend and Survivor: Africa winner Ethan Zohn, in which they placed tenth.

-In 2011, Morasca and her then-boyfriend, fellow Survivor winner Ethan Zohn, participated in the 19th season of The Amazing Race.
-They were one of the two teams eliminated in a double-elimination, finishing tenth for the season.

 Early life

 Jenna Morasca was born in Pittsburgh, Pennsylvania, on February 15, 1981, to Carla and Michael Morasca.
 She is an only child.
 Before appearing on Survivor, Morasca was a college student at the University of Pittsburgh, where she was initiated into Zeta Tau Alpha.

 Morasca graduated from South Fayette High School in 1999, and studied at Duquesne University for two years before transferring to University of Pittsburgh.